dzid26/StepperServoCAN/README.md

 - Upload firmware to the board by pressing Upload arrow at the status bar in VScode
 - Eeprom is not erased when flashing the firmware - any future calibration will not be lost.

+### Configuration
+- In `firmware/src/BSP/actuator_config.c` set:
+    - `rated_current` (single phase) and `rated_torque` from motor spec or measurment.
+Note, this is just a datapoint and will be extrapolated up to 3.3A.
+Choose motor wisely.
+    - `motor_gearbox_ratio` - gearbox attached to the motor
+    - `final_drive_ratio` - any additional gearing - separate parameter for convenience
+- Depending on mounting orientation and gearing the motor rotation direction may be reversed.
+You can change the direction by setting `motor_gearbox_ratio` or `final_drive_ratio` to a negative value.

 ### LED idnicators
 BLUE LED (Function):
  - short single blink after user long presses `F1` button indicating button can be released